maximebf/ConsoleKit/README.md

         }
     }

-The *ConsoleKit\Command* class offers helpers method, check it out for more info.
+The *ConsoleKit\Command* class offers helper methods, check it out for more info.

 ### Registering commands